MatthewBrawders/Tome/README.md

 ## Features

 ### Reviews
-- **CRUD Operations**: Create, read, update, and delete book reviews
+- **CRUD Operations**: Create, read, update, and delete book reviews (only that user can delete or edit their review)
 - **Review Fields**: Title, author, genre, year, cover image, and review text
 - **Auto-Attribution**: Username automatically pulled from `tome_user` cookie